umd-byob/presentations/2014/0128-into_to_git/README.md

 -------------------

-The process for collaborating with other users on a project using Git and Github is similar to the single-user workflow described above, with a couple additional steps along the way.
+The process for collaborating with other users on a project using Git and GitHub is similar to the single-user workflow described above, with a couple additional steps along the way.

 ## Setting up the master and forked repos

-1. [Create a repo](https://github.com/new) on Github (do this once)
+1. [Create a repo](https://github.com/new) on GitHub (do this once)
 2. [Fork](https://help.github.com/articles/fork-a-repo) the master
    repo (each user does this)
 3. Follow steps to clone the forked repo and [add repo as an upstream